Kayyem: Every parent's nightmare

 - Juliette Kayyem: Every parent fears leaving a child at a show and never seeing her again

-- She says what we can do is empower our kids with a plan for such situations; make them fearless
+- She says what we can do is empower kids with a plan for such situations; make them fearless

 CNN national security analyst Juliette Kayyem is the author of the best-selling "Security Mom: An Unclassified Guide to Protecting Our Homeland and Your Home."
 She is a professor at Harvard's Kennedy School, a former assistant secretary of the Department of Homeland Security in the Obama administration, host of the national security podcast "The SCIF" and founder of Kayyem Solutions, a security consulting firm.
 The opinions expressed in this commentary are hers.